-We have recently introduced an infrared sauna at our Clovelly Indoors Centre.
+We have two infrared saunas available at our Clovelly Indoors Centre.

 Unlike conventional steam saunas, Far Infrared Saunas provide their benefits at lower, more comfortable temperatures; meaning longer, healthier, more enjoyable sauna sessions.
 Far infrared heaters are heated by metallic, ceramic or carbon elements that emit a narrow spectrum of mainly far infrared energy.
 Research shows that the infrared can penetrate about 3.5 – 4cm into the body and for this reason they get great results at much lower temperatures.

-Humans have been detoxifying using this process for tens of thousands of years.
-Infrared sauna therapy aids this release of toxins by resonating the bonds that hold toxins locked in the subcutaneous fat layer under the skin.
+Humans have been detoxifying using heating therapies for tens of thousands of years.
+Infrared sauna therapy aids the release of toxins by resonating the bonds that hold toxins locked in the subcutaneous fat layer under the skin.

 Researchers analysed the sweat from both traditional and infrared saunas.
 Sweat from traditional sauna users was about 97% water and 3% toxins.
 Infrared saunas produced sweat that was only 80 — 85% water.
 The remaining 15-20% was made up of heavy metals, sulfuric acid, sodium, ammonia, uric acid and fat-soluble toxins.